 A country of more than 1.37 billion people and a technology powerhouse, India still imports close to 70 percent of its medical devices.
-An Artificial Intelligence powered medical technology company has its eyes set on changing that.
+An Artificial Intelligence-powered medical technology company has its eyes set on changing that.

-Aindra Systems have a goal: to democratise access to quality healthcare using innovative medical technologies by making it accessible and affordable at scale.
+Aindra Systems has a goal: to democratise access to quality healthcare using innovative medical technologies by making it accessible and affordable at scale.
 Incubated at the Bangalore Bioinnovation Centre, a leading bio-cluster with state-of-the-art incubation infrastructure, Aindra is an AI-driven company.
 Their primary focus is to create novel solutions for combating fatal conditions.
 They have devised an AI-powered, computational pathology platform which can be deployed at in point-of-care settings, using evidence-based testing.

 Aindra’s Founder, Adarsh Natarajan says “Our company aims to take the lab to every woman, not the other way around.”

 “The colossal mortality rate of cervical cancer, a condition that can be avoided if diagnosed early on, is what led us to develop CervAstra”- Natarajan

 Adarsh Natarajan, an IIM Bangalore graduate, founded Aindra in late 2012 with a vision to use deep technology to solve healthcare problems, which the company has been working towards since inception.